noeinan/DoL-World-Expansion-Mod/docs/mobile-build.md

 ### Installing

-Simply run `npm run install` or `npm run install-release` to install the (already) built debug or release apk.
+Simply run `npm run install-debug` or `npm run install-release` to install the (already) built debug or release apk.

 NOTE: If switching between release and/or debug version, it will likely be necessary to uninstall the previous version first using `npm run uninstall`.